 Stuart A. Hazlett assumed the position of Director of Contracting, United States Army Corps of Engineers in January 2012.
-He serves as the principal contracting advisor to the Chief of Engineers and directly exercises authority over three Regional Principal Assistants Responsible for Contracting (PARCs), ten Regional Contracting Chiefs, and four Center Contracting Chiefs.
+He is responsible for all aspects of Contracting relating to USACE acquisition.
+He serves as the Senior Contracting Leader to the Chief of Engineers/Commanding General of USACE and directly exercises authority over four Principal Assistants Responsible for Contracting (PARCs), nine Regional Chiefs of Contracting (RCCs), and four Center Chiefs of Contracting (CCCs).
 Mr. Hazlett provides organizational contracting and business solutions, ensures the development of streamlined standard contracting processes and procedures, and serves as a business liaison between USACE and state and local governments, academia, foreign nations, and other agencies.

 Prior to the aforementioned position he served as the Deputy Director of Strategic Sourcing for the Director of DPAP.
 In collaboration with the DoD components, his directorate conducted spend analyses and facilitated business solutions that permitted the department to achieve best value in strategically sourcing goods and services within a $370B spend across the department.
 He served as the Chair of the Strategic Sourcing Directors Board (SSDB) and as the department’s representative to the Federal Chief Acquisition Officer Council Strategic Sourcing Working Group.

 March 2005 - Chief of Procurement Transformation, Office of the Deputy Assistant Secretary for Contracting, Assistant Secretary of the Air Force, Pentagon.

 April 2002 - Chief, Contracting Division, C-17 SPO, Aeronautical Systems Center, Wright-Patterson Air Force Base, OH.